show-matz/CL-STL/README.md

 # CL-STL
 Common Lisp library like C++ STL ( Standard Template Library ).

-CL-STL depend on CL-OVERLOAD and CL-OPERATOR.
+This library depend on CL-OVERLOAD and CL-OPERATOR.

 CL-STL provides...